garrandall/popular-music-data/tracks/i-ll-be-there-for-you-method-man-mary-j--blige.md

   start_date: '1995-09-16'
 ---
 You're all, I need
-To get by, ahhhhh
+To get by, ah
 You're all, I need
-To get by, ahhhhh
+To get by, ah
-(Background sample: Notorious B.I.G.)

 Shorty I'm there for you anytime you need me
 For real girl, it's me in your world, believe me